During that brief window of time between fleeting youth and encroaching senility, I stumbled across online dating.

 2) Try not to sling back those Happy Hour drinks too quickly, unless you already know the situation is hopeless.
 In that case, go for it.

-3) If you live with your mother, or your grown kids have moved back in, you might want to save this information for the third or fourth or 10th date.
+3) If you live with your mother, or your grown kids, save this information for the third or 10th date.
 Ditto, if you don’t have a job or sufficient retirement income.